Reasons to Apply for a Planning Permit

 If you need both a planning permit and a building permit, you must obtain the planning permit before applying for the building permit.

-Keep in mind that an approved planning permit does not give you permission to begin construction - you still need to get a building permit before any work can start.
+Keep in mind that an approved planning permit does not necessarily mean you can immediately start construction - you may still need to get a building permit before any work can start.

 When do you need a planning permit?